-This article describes how to test AES-128 encryption for streams delivered over the Apple HTTP Live Streaming (Apple HLS) protocol to iOS-based devices.
+This article describes how to test AES-128 encryption for a Wowza Streaming Engine™ media server software video-on-demand stream delivered over Apple HLS to iOS-based devices.
 You can test AES encryption by playing a chunk (a .ts file) from the encrypted stream in VLC media player.
 If AES encryption is working correctly, the chunk can't be played in VLC.

 - In a web browser, enter the URL of an Apple streaming playlist (.m3u8) file.
 For example:

 - Open the playlist file in a text editor and copy the chunklist file information.
 For example. chunklist_w1776170579.m3u8.